Sairyss/backend-best-practices/README.md

 - Error rate – errors immediately affect your customers, you need to know when errors happen right away and fix them.
 - CPU and Memory usage – spikes in CPU and Memory usage can indicate that there are problems in your system, for example bad optimized code, unwanted process running, memory leaks etc. This can result in loss of money for your organization, especially when cloud providers are used.
 - Storage usage – servers run out of storage.
 Monitoring storage usage is essential to avoid data loss.
+- Monitor your backend and any 3rd party services that your backend use, monitor databases, kubernetes clusters etc. to ensure that everything in a system works as intended.

 Choose health monitoring tools depending on your needs, here are some examples: